thongminhtran/thongminhtran/README.md

 ⚡ **Fun fact:** I have a passion for exploring web design and development.
 Whenever I encounter a beautifully designed website, my first action is trying to understand the magic behind it.
 It's fascinating to see how different technologies and frameworks come together to improve user experiences.

-🧘 **Another fact:** Outside of coding, I find solace in meditation and plaing computer games.
+🧘 **Another fact:** Outside of coding, I find solace in meditation and playing computer games.
 It's a journey that provides a different perspective on life's challenges.

 ## 🛠 Technical Skills
 - **Programming Languages:** JavaScript (ES6+), TypeScript, C++, Java (8 & 11), Python, HTML5, CSS3